materazu/footbook/README.md

 Headless version for running end-to-end tests can be executed with `npm run e2e:headless`.

 ## Testing the ci

 This project run under gitlab-ci and chain all test, lint and build stages.
 It is recommended to run locally `npm run before:push` before pushing on master.
 It will emulate the pipeline and make sure all is ok and pipeline will not fail.

+## Country scoping

+For tests, country scoping is not activated, you can uncomment the L.60 in file `src/app/services/league.service.ts` to choose a scope for country, exposed as `France` by default in `src/environments/environment.ts`.